Oliver Byron’s Next Performance …

 * * * * *

-This new restoration project is both bold and attentive.
-The city desperately needs to find ways to preserve, protect and promote its rich history.
+This restoration is both bold and attentive.
+The city desperately needs to find ways to preserve, protect and promote its vastly rich history.
 Now more than ever.
 Things are slipping away.
 Every month it seems like another part of Long Branch heritage disappears.
-So credit the mayor and council for positive action here.
-With the city’s heritage fleeting — noticeable to me after searching old newspaper digital archives for the past 5 years — this preservation plan is a step in the right direction.
+Credit goes here to the mayor and council for positive action.
+With the city’s heritage fleeting — noticeable to me after searching old newspaper digital archives for the past 7 years — this preservation plan is a step in the right direction.

 Dr. James O. Green (“Father” of the Long Branch Fire Department) founded the Neptune company in September 1877.
 His father, Capt.
 James Green (1800–1863) started the US Life-Saving Service at Green’s Pond (now Takanassee Lake).
 The family also started the Takanassee Beach Club in 1932.